How to use the GROW model to teach English online

 This all is very valuable data that you have now about your learner as a professional tutor and as a partner for them in their further journey of the language learning.
 You will have the privilege of helping a human being find the way and crystallise what works best for them in order to achieve their learning goals.

-O stands for Opportunities or Options | GROW model in language teaching
+O stands for Opportunities or Options | GROW model to teach English online

 At this stage you pay a learner’s attention to some of the mistakes they made while speaking.
 Be careful not to overwhelm your learner with the corrections if the mistakes are really many.
-Pick up just some of them (I would go for maximum 5), those repetitive ones and the most important at this stage.
+Pick just some of them (I would go for maximum 5), those repetitive ones and the most important at this stage.

 For instance, if a learner has a pre-intermediate level of the language and makes grammar mistakes while speaking.
 You might want to correct present tenses (present simple vs. present continuous) and past tenses (regular and irregular forms).
 But avoid pointing at mistakes they made while using the second conditional at this stage as this might leave your learner overwhelmed and frustrated.